 The two-party paradigm is the model for our country’s current political system.
-While we agree with and often champion many third-party candidates and movements, the reality is that right now it is next to impossible for a third-party candidate to win a national election.
+While we agree with efforts to reform our two-party system, the reality is that right now it is next to impossible for a third-party candidate to win a national election.
 Justice Democrats functions like a party within the Democratic Party -- running our own candidates in primary elections and holding those on top accountable to the grassroots.

 We want our democracy to work for Americans again as soon as possible.
-The best way to do this is by working to change the Democratic party from the inside out.
-Once Justice Democrats take power, we plan to implement electoral reform like ranked choice voting so third parties can have more power in our democracy rather than continue to play a spoiler effect.
+The best way to do this is by working to change the Democratic Party from the inside out.
+Once Justice Democrats take power, we support electoral reform like ranked choice voting and mixed-member districts so third parties can have a voice in our democracy rather than continue to play a spoiler effect.

 We are thrilled that so many new organizations have come forward to enact change.
 Some groups, such as Our Revolution are focusing on local and state elections.
 Brand New Congress has many of the same principles as us, but are attempting to recruit Congressional candidates to run as Republicans in red districts.
-Justice Democrats is recruiting and running Democrats all over the country (starting with Congress) and our belief is that strong Democrats with a real message have the best shot of winning anywhere — even red districts.
+Justice Democrats is recruiting and supporting progressive Democrats all over the country (starting with Congress).

 All candidates are required to pledge not to take any corporate PAC or corporate lobbyist money.
 Additionally, they will be progressive candidates who generally agree with the Justice Democrats platform.
-Please check out the detailed description of who we are looking for at the top of our candidate endorsement form.
+Please check out the detailed description of who we are looking for at the top of our nomination page.
 Read about our candidates on our candidates page.

 Justice Democrats is a federal political action committee.
 We are required to be a PAC to accept donations and spend money toward electing federal candidates.
 PACs have a maximum contribution limit of $5,000 and must report all donations and expenditures.